 - Most of the 21% who have discontinued their efforts were caught be the myth that social media just happens, in your spare time, without regard to business objectives, tactics, and actual execution.

-This is also a good illustration of the value of any small business social media survey: So much depends on the questions, and even more on the list or group that generates the survey respondents.
+This is also a good illustration of the value of any small business social media survey: So much depends on the questions when you create a survey, and even more on the list or group that generates respondents.
 In this case, I’m more interested in the results because I know Jim, his show, and his audience.
 They are essentially small business ownes and entrepreneurs.